 And before they had gone down to dinner, there had been more warmth between her and Ross than there had been for some while.
 Then at dinner he had been seated next to Elizabeth, while she had watched them from her place further down the long table.

 “Of course it’s not uncommon in what calls itself Society for married people to set up flirtations, even have affairs.
-But that was… Caroline felt it was something more than that.
+But that conversation was… Caroline felt it was something more than that.
 She said there was a kind of desperation in it – the desperation of a woman who knew that she was losing the game, and was playing her last card.”

 Demelza was silent for a long moment.
-“I thought then… For a long time I thought he would leave me, and go to her.
+“I thought then… for a long time I thought he would leave me, and go to her.
 Even when Francis was alive, I thought she would leave him so they could be together.”